fhlasek/SmarterPrinter/server/grafana/README.md

   on: ["prtMarkerSuppliesDescription"]
 )

-// Compute the running out date as a linear projection of the consumption rate
+// Compute the running out the date as a linear projection of the consumption rate
 // from the current rate and date.
 RunningOutDateMs = RateAndCurrent
   // Take the date from the end of the selected time range and convert it to unit.